 Some time ago, I published an article on hormones and pregnancy.
-On that occasion, it was suggested to be to write an article on hormones and menopause because it is a rarely covered topic.
+On that occasion, it was suggested to write an article on hormones and menopause because it is a rarely covered topic.

 So, here I am.
 Let’s find out what happens to a woman when menopause arrives and upsets her life.